 - 6.5 Existence.
-Each Borrower shall continue to preserve and maintain its existence, rights, privileges and franchises in the jurisdictions of its organization, and qualify and remain qualified to do business in each other jurisdiction in which such qualification is necessary in view of its business or operations and shall continue to engage in business of the same general type as it now conducts. - 6.6 Compliance with Laws.
-Each Borrower shall comply in all material respects with all Laws (including all Environmental Laws) having applicability to it or to the business at any time conducted by it. - 6.7 Payment and Performance of Obligations.
-Each Borrower (i) will pay and discharge at or before maturity, all of its obligations and liabilities, except where the same may be the subject of a Permitted Contest, (ii) will maintain appropriate reserves, in accordance with GAAP, for the accrual of all of its obligations and liabilities and (iii) will not breach or permit to exist any default under, the terms of any material lease, commitment, contract, instrument or obligation to which they are a party, or by which their properties or assets are bound. - 6.8 Inspection.
-Each Borrower will permit Lender, at reasonable times and following reasonable notice, to visit and inspect such Borrower and examine and make abstracts or copies from any of its books and records which Lender deems reasonably necessary in connection with its administration of the Term Loan A and Term Loan B. - 6.9 Use of Proceeds.
-Each Borrower will use the proceeds of the Term Loan A and the Term Loan B for the Borrowers' working capital and general corporate purposes. - 6.10 Environmental Covenants.
-Each Borrower will: - (a) use and operate all of its facilities and properties in material compliance with all Environmental Laws, keep all necessary permits, approvals, certificates and licenses in effect and remain in material compliance therewith, and handle all Hazardous Materials in material compliance with all applicable Environmental Laws; - (b) promptly notify Lender and provide copies upon receipt of all written claims, complaints, notices or inquiries relating to the condition of its facilities and properties or compliance with Environmental Laws, and shall promptly cure and have dismissed with prejudice any such actions and proceedings to the reasonable satisfaction of Lender, in each case to the extent such claims, complaints, notices, inquiries, actions and proceedings might be expected to have a Material Adverse Effect; and - (c) provide such information and certifications, which Lender may reasonably request from time to time to insure compliance with this Section 6.10.
+Each Loan Party shall continue to preserve and maintain its existence, rights, privileges and franchises in the jurisdictions of its organization, and qualify and remain qualified to do business in each other jurisdiction in which such qualification is necessary in view of its business or operations and shall continue to engage in business of the same general type as it now conducts. - 6.6 Compliance with Laws.
+Each Loan Party shall comply in all material respects with all Laws (including all Environmental Laws) having applicability to it or to the business at any time conducted by it. - 6.7 Payment and Performance of Obligations.
+Each Loan Party (i) will pay and discharge at or before maturity, all of its obligations and liabilities, except where the same may be the subject of a Permitted Contest, (ii) will maintain appropriate reserves, in accordance with GAAP, for the accrual of all of its obligations and liabilities and (iii) will not breach or permit to exist any default under, the terms of any material lease, commitment, contract, instrument or obligation to which they are a party, or by which their properties or assets are bound. - 6.8 Inspection.
+Borrower will permit Lender, at reasonable times and following reasonable notice, to visit and inspect Borrower and examine and make abstracts or copies from any of its books and records which Lender deems reasonably necessary in connection with its administration of the Loans. - 6.9 Use of Proceeds.
+Borrower will use the proceeds of the Term Loan for the Loan Parties' working capital and general corporate purposes.

+6.10 Environmental Covenants.
+Borrower will:

+- (a) use and operate all of its facilities and properties in material compliance with all Environmental Laws, keep all necessary permits, approvals, certificates and licenses in effect and remain in material compliance therewith, and handle all Hazardous Materials in material compliance with all applicable Environmental Laws; - (b) promptly notify Lender and provide copies upon receipt of all written claims, complaints, notices or inquiries relating to the condition of its facilities and properties or compliance with Environmental Laws, and shall promptly cure and have dismissed with prejudice any such actions and proceedings to the reasonable satisfaction of Lender, in each case to the extent such claims, complaints, notices, inquiries, actions and proceedings might be expected to have a Material Adverse Effect; and - (c) provide such information and certifications, which Lender may reasonably request from time to time to insure compliance with this Section 6.10.

 6.11 ERISA Covenant.
-OrthoPediatrics will:
+Borrower will:

-- (a) maintain all Plans of OrthoPediatrics so that the aggregate Unfunded Liabilities of all such Plans do not exceed \$25,000 determined in accordance with Financial Accounting Standards Board Statement No. 36 as in effect on the date hereof, and - (b) as soon as reasonably possible after OrthoPediatrics knows or has reason to know that any Reportable Event or any Termination Event with respect to any Plan of OrthoPediatrics or an ERISA Affiliate has occurred, furnish to Lender a statement signed by a Responsible Officer of OrthoPediatrics setting forth details as to such Reportable Event or Termination Event and the action, if any, which OrthoPediatrics or the ERISA Affiliate proposes to take with respect thereto, together with a copy of any notice of such Reportable Event or Termination Event furnished to PBGC.
+(a) maintain all Plans of Borrower so that the aggregate Unfunded Liabilities of all such Plans do not exceed \$25,000 determined in accordance with Financial Accounting Standards Board Statement No. 36 as in effect on the date hereof, and

+(b) as soon as reasonably possible after Borrower knows or has reason to know that any Reportable Event or any Termination Event with respect to any Plan of Borrower or an ERISA Affiliate has occurred, furnish to Lender a statement signed by a senior officer of Borrower setting forth details as to such Reportable Event or Termination Event and the action, if any, which Borrower or the ERISA Affiliate proposes to take with respect thereto, together with a copy of any notice of such Reportable Event or Termination Event furnished to PBGC.

-7. NEGATIVE COVENANTS
+NEGATIVE COVENANTS

-Until such time as the Obligations have been indefeasibly paid in full, each Borrower covenants with Lender that unless such Borrower obtains Lender's prior written consent waiving or modifying any of the covenants hereunder:
+Until such time as the Obligations have been indefeasibly paid in full, each Loan Party covenants with Lender that unless such Loan Party obtains Lender's prior written consent waiving or modifying any of the covenants hereunder: